Erdogan sends Turkey to snap polls on June 24 - Journal du Cameroun

 Turkey is pursuing a cross-border operation inside neighbouring Syria, which has been wracked by a seven-year civil war, and earlier this year took the Kurdish militia-held Syrian town of Afrin.

-Erdogan said he wanted to hasten the move to a new presidential system agreed in the April 16, 2017 referendum which will see the office of prime minister eradicated and a new vertical power structure established under the presidency.
+Erdogan said he wanted to hasten the move to the new presidential system, agreed in the April 16, 2017 referendum, which will see the office of prime minister eradicated and a new vertical power structure established under the presidency.

 “The malaise of the old system can be seen in every step we take,” he said.

-A bill on the early elections has been submitted to parliament which should rubber-stamp it next week.
+A bill on the early elections has already been submitted to parliament which will debate the motion at the weekend, state media said.

 – ‘Sign of weakness’ –

-The Turkish lira, which has lost seven percent against the dollar over the past year, responded positively to the news, climbing 2.0 percent in value with investors gladdened over the end of uncertainty over the poll date.
+The Turkish lira, which had been hit hard over fears of political turmoil, responded positively to the news, climbing 2.0 percent in value with investors gladdened over the end of uncertainty over the poll date.

 But Fadi Hakura, Turkey expert at London-based think tank Chatham House, told AFP that the authorities were keen to hold the elections before any further deterioration in the economy.